MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:

 - New support for Q# command line applications, which no longer require a C# or Python host file.
-For more information on getting started with Q# command line applications, see [here](xref:microsoft.quantum.install.standalone)
+For more information on getting started with Q# command line applications, see [here](xref:microsoft.quantum.install.standalone).
 - Updated quantum random number generator quickstart to no longer require a C# or Python host file.
 See the updated  [Quickstart](xref:microsoft.quantum.quickstarts.qrng)
 - Performance improvements to IQ# Docker images

+> [!NOTE]
+> Q# command-line applications using the new [`@EntryPoint()`](xref:microsoft.quantum.core.entrypoint) attribute currently cannot be called from Python or .NET host programs.
+> See the [Python](xref:microsoft.quantum.install.python) and [.NET interoperability](xref:microsoft.quantum.install.cs) guides for more information.

 ## Version 0.11.2003.3107